Gumichan01/lunatix/README.md

 It includes the library files and all necessary materials (SDL2 libraries) to develop any project.

+You also need to clone the project and execute `git-lfs pull`.

 The source code is compilable using [MinGW][].
 It should work with Visual C++ (if you are lucky).